jeffreykegler/hoonlint/misc/whitespace.md

 * A one stop horizontal gap.

-* A battery whose base column is two stops after the rune column.
+* A battery whose base column is two stops after anchor column.

 * A vertical gap.
   Its inter-comment column should be the anchor column.
   Its pre-comment column should be undefined.

-* A HEPHEP, starting at the anchor column.
+* A HEPHEP, aligned at the anchor column.

 ## BARCAB